 An important question that we attempted to address through the case-study was whether the notion at the core of our approach - namely, developing a non-trivial system together with the aid of a proactive framework - is convenient and/or useful.
 While this issue is highly subjective, we can report that in the systems we modeled the sisters' aid proved valuable.
-In particular, Athena and Regina typically displayed their insights about the program in a timely manner, with results starting to flow in seconds after each compilation; and although sometimes the insights proved irrelevant, in several cases they pointed out concurrency-related bugs that we had overlooked, and which we then repaired.
-In other cases, the framework's conclusions served to confirm that the model was working as intended, which was particularly reassuring, for example, after adding a new feature.
-Similarly, Livia proved useful in debugging and in allowing us to create test suites that tested the core functionality of the system.
+In particular, they typically displayed their insights about the program in a timely manner, with results starting to flow in seconds after each compilation; and although sometimes the insights proved irrelevant, in several cases they pointed out concurrency-related bugs that we had overlooked, and which we